mdjahidhasan009/JavaScript-Note/variable/string.md

 console.log(mainString.indexOf(subString) !== -1); // Outputs: true
 ```

-## Regular Expressions
+# Regular Expressions
-The test method of a RegExp object searches for a match between a regular expression and a specified string.
+A regular expression is a sequence of characters that forms a search pattern.
+You can use this search pattern for
+searching data in a text.
 Returns true or false.

 Syntax
 ```js